shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackage.md

   }
 }
 ```

+The other way of doing this is to simply add that dependency we see in the `app/package.json` file, which result with react-native-swiper being installed without us manually doing it.

+## Using the Package

 Our extension now has full access to everything react-native-swiper has to offer, so let's make use of it's simplest example to show how it works.
 We'll have to edit our `app/screens/SwiperScreen.js` file to use the Swiper by importing the Swiper component, changing the `render();` method to use the Swiper component and making some changes to the `styles` constant so our Swiper component can function properly.